-- evaluating the need for services; - assessing an individual's physical, psycho-social, emotional and cognitive health status; - identification of service recipient goals and expected outcomes; - identification of a diagnosis and consequences of health conditions; and - determining the extent of services required.
+- evaluating the need for services; - assessing an individual's physical, psycho-social, emotional and cognitive health status; - identifying service recipient goals and expected outcomes; - identifying a diagnosis and consequences of health conditions; and - determining the extent of services required.

 Assessment in this context is a formal, comprehensive process that may include observations, interviews/verbal reporting, the administration of specific assessment tools and standardized tests and measures.